Skip to content

 A caveat on shared identities

 The SPIFFE ID is derived from the namespace and service account — its selectors are k8s:ns and k8s:sa — so it is per service account, not per Deployment.
 Two Deployments sharing a service account map to the same SPIFFE ID and the same SPIRE entry.
 That is correct SPIFFE modelling, but it makes the naive delete-on-Deployment-delete above unsafe: deleting one Deployment would pull the entry out from under a sibling that still needs it.
 In production, either give each workload its own service account (good practice regardless), or ref-count before deleting — only call BatchDeleteEntry once no remaining Deployment selects that SPIFFE ID.
-The code above assumes one workload per service account; say so in your SpiffeRegistration docs, or add the ref-count guard before you ship it.
+The code above assumes one workload per service account; say so in your SpiffeRegistration docs, or add the ref-count guard first.

 Old way vs new way